 Final thoughts on how to create a summer schedule for your kids

-But when we stick to it, creating a summer schedule for kids has been incredibly helpful for us.
+At our house, we’ve found that when we stick to it, creating a summer schedule for kids has been incredibly helpful for us.

 I hope you’re feeling motivated to create your own summer schedule for kids!

 Don’t forget to download your free family schedules printable pack from the Jen Bradley|MOMs Free Printable Library!